lookit/ember-lookit-frameplayer/app/components/exp-lookit-iframe/doc.rst

 parameter to dynamically create an iframe URL that uses custom names for the child and response query parameters.
 In the example below, the `generateProperties` function generates the `iframeSrc` value during each session by combining the base URL ("https://example.com") with two query parameters: one called 'a1', which contains the child ID, and one called 'a2', which contains the response ID.
-This same approach can be used to add any other information to the iframe URL query parameters using the information that the `generatePropeties` function has access to, such as the randomized condition, previous responses, and child's demographics (language, gender, age etc.).
+This same approach can be used to add any other information to the iframe URL query parameters using the information that the `generateProperties` function has access to, such as the randomized condition, previous responses, and child's demographics (language, gender, age etc.).

 .. code:: javascript